fastly/waflyctl/Documentation/USAGE.md

 # Usage
-waflyctl configuration file contains the default parameters to built or managed a WAF proposed by the Fastly SOC.
-If needed please adjust them in waflyctl.toml, and or pass them via command line
+waflyctl configuration file contains the default parameters to build and also managed a WAF.
+If needed please adjust them in waflyctl.toml, and or pass them via command line.
 ```

 A domain or service ID is required!